Emerald214/emerald214.github.io/README.md

 REST endpoints can be configured in YAML, following the typical light module conventions.
 The Content Delivery module does _not_ provide a default endpoint config; it rather lets you configure yours, with minimal overhead.

+⚠️ Mind that, despite allowing config of multiple endpoints in different YAML files and/or JCR config, **there may be only one registration per endpoint class** (bound to its annotated `@Path`).
+This holds true for the `JcrDeliveryEndpoint`.

 ## YAML configuration

 Content delivery basically supports two ways for configuring separate endpoints: